 If you’re thinking about a law career but university isn’t up your street and/or the thought of exorbitant tuition fees makes you feel slightly nauseous, there is an answer, law apprenticeships!

 This page aims to introduce you to the new and innovative ‘Trailblazer’ law apprenticeships in terms of what they involve and how you can kick start your law career as an apprentice.

-If you would like to learn more about law apprenticeships, why not come to our FREE Law Apprenticeship event in 2018?
+If you would like to learn more about law apprenticeships, why not come to our new Law Apprenticeship Conferences in London and Manchester?